ME3-HECM/final-project-bhum-narkchaiya/README.md

 motor_action(color_name,&motorL,&motorR);
 ```
 ### i.
 Reading Color
-The LRGB colors will be read and stored into the structure
+The LRGB colors will be read and stored into the structure RGB_recorded with the function color_read().

 ### ii.
 Interpreting Color
+Then, for the easy mode, the recorded RGB values will be interpreted by the function color_processor_easy().
+In hard mode, the program will choose to use the color_processor_hard() instead.
 ### iii.
 Motor Action
 The color_name variable will be input to the motor_action() function.
 This function makes use of the switch...case statement, where each number corresponds to a color.
 For each color, there will be a specific action summarised below in the table.
 Colour | Case | Instruction